minetest/minetest/doc/developing/android.md

 adb install -r -d ./app-arm64-v8a-release-unsigned.apk
 ```

-## How to get debug output from Minetest on Android
+## How to Get Debug Output from Minetest on Android

 In case debug.txt isn't enough (e.g. when debugging a crash), you can get debug
 output using logcat: